Air Force of Zimbabwe

 - Air Marshal Elson Moyo 2017-

-In 1939 it started all as an Air Unit, later becoming the South Rhodesian Air Force.
+In 1939 an Air Unit was started, later becoming the South Rhodesian Air Force.
 In the Southern Rhodesian Air Force, serials SR1 - SR139 were used.
 In 1953 Rhodesia and Nyasaland formed a federation and in 1954 the Air Force was named Rhodesian Air Force, shortly after that to be renamed to Royal Rhodesian Air Force.
 This meant that serials all started with RRAF during that period.

-In 1980 the Airforce of Zimbabwe (AFZ) was formed in 1980 after the integration of the three belligerent forces, The Zimbabwe African National Liberation Army ( ZANLA), and the Zimbabwe People's Revolutionary Army, ( ZIPRA), on one side and the Rhodesian Air Force on the other.
+In 1980 the Airforce of Zimbabwe (AFZ) was formed after the integration of the three belligerent forces, The Zimbabwe African National Liberation Army (ZANLA), and the Zimbabwe People's Revolutionary Army, ( ZIPRA), on one side and the Rhodesian Air Force on the other.

 Air Vice Marshal Shebba Shumbayaonda